mirandae776/raider-wagers/README.md

+# Raider Wagers
+Raider Wagers is a an innovative sports betting application that uses virtual currency specific for MSOE athletics that enhances the campus experience.
+This will promote sporting events attendance and friendly, engaging competition between students.

 ## Running the Application

 Using Raider Wagers is easy.
 There is nothing to install or commands to run.
 Instead, all you have to do is follow this link: https://mirandae776.github.io/raider-wagers/